 Prerequisites and Courses

-Choose a minimum of thirty-six credits (approximately twelve courses) from any three departments/programs below.
+Choose a minimum of 36 credits (approximately 12 courses) from any three departments/programs below.

 - Africana Studies (courses must be humanities related)